Courses

 Genetics 702: Advanced Genetics II

-Second of semester of professional level training in genetic mechanisms and analysis as applied to genetic transmission, gene expression, forward and revese genetics, molecular genetics, genomics, developmental genetics, and epigenetics.
-P: Genetics 701.
-Spring, 3 credits.
+Second semester of professional level training in genetic mechanisms and analysis as applied to genetic transmission, gene expression, forward and reverse genetics, molecular genetics, genomics, developmental genetics, and epigenetics.
+Spring, 3 credits

 Genetics 710/ CRB 710: Developmental Genetics

 Covers a broad range of topics in animal development, with an emphasis on molecular mechanisms.
 Focuses on common themes, with the goal of understanding and analyzing current research in developmental biology and genetics.
-P: Graduate/professional standing.
-3 credits.
+Fall, 3 credits

 Genetics 820/Botany 820/Entom 820/Zoology 820: Foundations of Evolution

 Explore some of the most important themes and debates that have permeated evolutionary biology over the last 50 years.
 Read key papers related to each controversial topic, debate the pros and cons of competing viewpoints, and reflect on the relevance of the issue to contemporary evolutionary biology.
-P: Graduate/professional standing.
-Fall, 2 credits.
+Fall, 2 credits

 Genetics 840/Biochem 840/Botany 840: Regulatory Mechanisms in Plant Development

 Molecular mechanisms whereby endogenous and environmental regulatory factors control development; emphasis on stimulus perception and primary events in the signal chain leading to modulated gene expression and cellular development.
-P: Graduate/professional standing.
-3 credits.
+Fall, 3 credits

 Genetics 849/Animal Science 849/ Population Health 849: Genetics Epidemiology